aerynsfyre/discord_message_channel/README.md

 - A discord account which will be the bot who messages the updates.
 - A text channel on your own discord server for the messages to be posted to.

-Download the code as a compressed folder, extract the files, and then make the following changes to the discord_message_channel.py file.
+Download the code as a compressed folder, extract the files, and then make the changes to the discord_message_channel.py file, outlined below.
+THIS MUST BE DONE PRIOR TO INSTALLATION FOR THE CODE TO WORK.
 Once these are made, run the following command in the directory of the files to install the code.

               python3 setup.py install